kadimisetty/action-hero/README.md

 reporting_.
 In the above example, if the supplied argument file did not have the markdown extensions, the error message would reflect that and exit.
-After the user redoes the entry with a valid filename the next action in the pipeline applies `FileExistsAction` which check for existence.
+After the user redoes the entry with a valid filename the next action in the pipeline applies `FileExistsAction` which checks for existence.
 If the file does not exist, an error message about file not existing will be shown and exits allowing the user to try again.

 This behavior can save you a lot of manual condition checks later on.
-For example, here's how to check for an existing, writable, non-empty, markdown file —
+For example, here's how to check for an _existing, writable, non-empty_, markdown file —

 ```python